LoopKit/loopdocs/docs/nightscout/remote-overrides.md

 You can also use the LoopCaregiver->Settings screen to modify:

-* Units used for glucose display, mg/dL or mmol/L
+* Units used for glucose display: mg/dL or mmol/L
 * Include the Loop Forecast display on the Timeline chart as well as the Glucose chart of the main display (graphic above has `Show Prediction` turned off)

 #### Issue Remote Commands with LoopCaregiver